BigDataBiology/big-data-biology_org/positions.md

 **To apply**: send an email to [luispedro@big-data-biology.org](mailto:luispedro@big-data-biology.org) with your CV (preferably **without a photo**) and one representative publication.
+Later in the process, you will be asked for two reference letters, but they are not necessary for the initial application.

 Feel free to email with questions or to approach me at conferences about this topic (my [personal website](http://luispedro.org) will list upcoming travels).